in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ---
 layout:     post
 title:      JPA and Hibernate Tutorial using Spring Boot Data JPA
-date:       2020-07-08 12:31:19
+date:       2022-07-20 12:31:19
 summary:    Complete journey starting from JDBC to JPA to Spring Data JPA using an example with Spring Boot Data JPA starter project.
 We use Hibernate as the JPA Implementation.
 categories:  SpringBootJPA
 permalink:  /introduction-to-jpa-with-spring-boot-data-jpa
 ---

-This guide will help you understand what JPA is and setup a simple JPA example using Spring Boot.
+This guide will help you understand what JPA is and how to setup a simple JPA example using Spring Boot.

 ## You will learn
 - What is JPA?
-- What is the problem solved by JPA - Object Relational Impedance?
+- What is the problem solved by JPA-Object Relational Impedance?
 - What are the alternatives to JPA?
-- What is Hibernate and How does it relate to JPA?
+- What is Hibernate and how does it relate to JPA?
 - What is Spring Data JPA?
 - How to create a simple JPA project using Spring Boot Data JPA Starter?